aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

          # Use your forked Github repo here!
          # Leave empty if you do not use Github
          GITHUB_REPOSITORY_NAME: 'aws-insurancelake-infrastructure',

+         # If you use Bitbucket Cloud or any other supported Codestar provider, specify the
+         # Codestar connection ARN
+         CODESTAR_CONNECTION_ARN: '',

+         # Codestar repository owner or workspace name if using Bitbucket Cloud
+         CODESTAR_REPOSITORY_OWNER_NAME: '',

+         # Leave empty if you do not use Codestar
+         CODESTAR_REPOSITORY_NAME: '',

          # Use only if your repository is already in CodecCommit, otherwise leave empty!
          # Use your CodeCommit repo name here